sujaink/CI-CD/README.md

-# Reddit Clone App on Kubernetes
+# Reddit Clone App on the Kubernetes
 Test 200